 Larkspur Health Acquisition Corp. ("Larkspur"), a blank-check special purpose acquisition company, was incorporated in Delaware on March 17, 2021.
-On December 12, 2022, Larkspur consummated the Business Combination (as defined below) with ZyVersa Therapeutics, Inc. ("Predecessor") which was incorporated in the State of Florida on March 11, 2014 as Variant Pharmaceuticals, Inc. Pursuant to the terms of the Business Combination Agreement (the "Business Combination Agreement") (and upon all other conditions of the Business Combination Agreement being satisfied or waived), on the date of the consummation (the "Closing Date") of the Business Combination and transactions contemplated thereby (the "Business Combination"), Larkspur ("New Parent") changed its name to ZyVersa Therapeutics, Inc. and the Predecessor changed its name to ZyVersa Therapeutics Operating, Inc. (the "Operating Company") after merging with a subsidiary of the New Parent, with the Operating Company being the surviving entity, which resulted in it being incorporated in Delaware and it being a wholly-owned subsidiary of the New Parent (collectively the "Successor").
-References to the "Company" or "ZyVersa" refer to the Successor for the three months ended March 31, 2023, and to the Predecessor for the three months ended March 31, 2022.
+On December 12, 2022, Larkspur consummated the Business Combination (as defined below) with ZyVersa Therapeutics, Inc. ("Predecessor") which was incorporated in the State of Florida on March 11, 2014 as Variant Pharmaceuticals, Inc. Pursuant to the terms of the Business Combination Agreement (the "Business Combination Agreement") (and upon all other conditions of the Business Combination Agreement being satisfied or waived), on the date of the consummation (the "Closing Date") of the Business Combination and transactions contemplated thereby (the "Business Combination"), Larkspur ("New Parent") changed its name to ZyVersa Therapeutics, Inc. (the "Operating Company") after merging with a subsidiary of the New Parent, with the Operating Company being the surviving entity, which resulted in it being incorporated in Delaware and it being a wholly-owned subsidiary of the New Parent (collectively the "Successor").
+References to the "Company" or "ZyVersa" refer to the Successor for the three months ended March 31, 2022.